 Using the Browser

-The Covenant Eyes app works in the background, monitoring the web domains you visit, but it is a web browser, designed to replace Safari or other browsers on your device.
+The Covenant Eyes app works in the background, monitoring the web domains you visit, but it is also a web browser, designed to replace Safari or other browsers on your device.
 To use the browser, click on the Covenant Eyes icon.
 Once you have signed in, use it to browse the web.
 Standard features include bookmarks and tabbed browsing.
 You may also choose Google, Bing, or Yahoo as your default search engine through the “Settings” app.